HRLO77/gravity/README.md

 Cython files are in `./gravity/` .
 If you need to compile them again, run `py cyth.py build_ext --inplace` in `/`

 run `py test.py` to start the computing.
-When ctrl+c is pressed, computing is stopped and the particles collected are dumped in-order in `data.pickle`
+When ctrl+c is pressed, computing is stopped and the particles collected are dumped in-order in `data.pickle`, along with a detailed last frame in-case you want to pick-up where you left off.

-Again, your job to figure out how to render them.
+Running `py animate.py` will create a matplotlib animation of `data.pickle`

 the cython code is very efficient, producing 1 frame every ~0.00386308702 seconds, which is about ~0.115892611 seconds of calculating to produce one second of rendering (at 30/frames a second, 1000 particles) and computing with direct-sum (highest accuracy)

-`load.py` Loads the serialized data from `data.pickle`
+`test_animation.pickle` Has a pre-loaded simulation, just run `py animate.py` to see it! (requires no installing of compilers, buildtools, compiling or changing paths.)

 Enjoy!